angular/angular/aio/content/guide/service-worker-intro.md

 When an update to the application is deployed, the contents of the manifest change, informing the service worker that a new version of the application should be downloaded and cached.
 This manifest is generated from a CLI-generated configuration file called `ngsw-config.json`.

-Installing the Angular service worker is as straightforward as including an `NgModule`.
+Installing the Angular service worker is as straightforward as [running an Angular CLI command](guide/service-worker-getting-started#cli-command).
 In addition to registering the Angular service worker with the browser, this also makes a few services available for injection which interact with the service worker and can be used to control it.
 For example, an application can ask to be notified when a new update becomes available, or an application can ask the service worker to check the server for available updates.